oleksiisedun/jdy-41/README.md

 Configuration of <a href="./docs/jdy-41-manual.pdf">JDY-41</a> may be pretty challenging and requires special software for accessing the serial port.
 The purpose of this tool is to simplify and speed up the configuration process.

 ## Installation
-1. Clone or download the repository
+1. Clone or download the repository.
-2. Install dependencies via `npm i`
+2. Install dependencies via `npm i`.

 ## Instructions
 - `reset`